phydroxide/ensign/9_Prep_Jenkins_GCP/README.md

 /var/run/docker.sock on the left side of the ':' is the actual file on your filesystem

-/var/run/docker.sock on the right side of the ':' is where you've mounted docker's socket within the container so you can run docker within us-central1-docker.pkg.dev: This is GCP's artifact repository that I've enabled in my project in the us-central region
+/var/run/docker.sock on the right side of the ':' is where you've mounted docker's socket within the container so you can run docker within us-central1-docker.pkg.dev: This is GCP's artifact repository that I've enabled in my project in the us-central region.

-You could also add here `-v Some\Local\Path\:/home/cloudsdk` so you have access to the development files in your home directory.
+You could also add here `-v Some\Local\Path\:/root` so you have access to the development files in your home directory.

 /ensign-421602/: GCP's artifact repository is multi-tenant.
 This is my project name so you can reach my container registry from that URL.